 - The trucks must be lean-to-steer activated.

-3.3.
-Allowed Equipment (Including, but not limited to)
+- c) Allowed Equipment (Including, but not limited to)

 - Optional protective equipment (knee pads, elbow pads, gloves, etc.).
 2. Concave, kick-tail, camber, and other shape modifications to the flat deck.
 3. Paddle or Poles used by competitors in the Paddle and Push/Paddle categories.

 - d) Prohibited Equipment

 - Propulsion devices or mechanisms.

 - Brakes, clutches or other devices providing torque to the wheels.
 4. Aerodynamics fairings, parachutes, sails, or other such devices.
 5. Handles, seats, supports, or other equipment that provides an interface from the racer to the board other than the sole of the shoe.

 - Equipment that is consumed, discarded, or jettisoned during the race.
 7. Steering mechanisms activated by means other than lean-to-steer.

 - e) Experimental / Non-Competitive Equipment

 - General Information

 - No athlete shall endanger himself or another participant.
 Any athlete, who intentionally presents a danger to any athlete or who, in judgment of the head referee, appears to present a danger to any athlete, may be disqualified.
 Assaults and/or aggressive intentional contact with other racers will be grounds for disqualification.

 - Littering is not permitted as it could present obstacles on the course.
 There will be designated trash areas at each food/water station.
 You may NOT leave the food/water station without taking care of your individual trash.
 If you finish eating or drinking from a disposable container while on the race course, you must keep any garbage with you and dispose of it properly at the next food/water station.

 - All formal rules challenges, suggested additions or adjustments must be submitted only using the email address “email@example.com.”
-Issues should be summarized clearly in the subject line with the keyword “Challenge” and described in the body text.
-Only rules challenges sent to the email address “firstname.lastname@example.org” will be reviewed by both the IDSA board members and the race director.
+Limit one issue per email, summarized clearly in the subject line with the keyword “Challenge” and described in the body text.
+Only rules challenges sent to the email address “firstname.lastname@example.org” will be reviewed by SkateIDSA board members and the race director.
 Any other emails, phone, or verbal communications shall be considered non-binding, informal, and shall not result in any changes to the Rules as described in this document.

 - Any proposal for amending the rules must be communicated to the “email@example.com” address as outlined above at least 22 days prior to the event in question, allowing at least 24 hours for any last minute submissions before the 21-day deadline.

 days before event day.
-Any contesting of rules by racers after the 21 day deadline shall not be considered for the upcoming event.
+Any contesting of rules by racers after the 21 day deadline shall not be considered for the upcoming event..